vtluug/docker-manifests/README.md

 ### Apps to be implemented after main apps (in order of priority)
-wadsworth, tor, gopher, funkwhale, bash, minecraft, jitsi, map, syncthing-relay, caddy (for QUIC), some monitoring things (elk, prometheous, portainer, watchtower, ???)
+gopher, minecraft, jitsi, map, syncthing-relay, QUIC, some monitoring things (elk, prometheous, portainer, ???)